Pilotcore Insights

 AWS WAF will then inspect incoming requests according to your configured web ACL rules at the edge location.
 These rules might detect and block requests deemed part of a DDoS attack, protect against SQL injection, and many others.
 Next, CloudFront will check its cache for the requested content.

-What’s AWS Shield?
+What’s AWS shield?

 If you require additional protection to AWS WAF, AWS also provides Shield Standard and Shield Advanced.
 The standard variant is already included at no extra cost when you decide to combine CloudFront with AWS WAF and your other AWS services.